zemation/cloud-master-io-library/cloud-services/google-cloud-platform/gcp-certifications/associate-cloud-engineer/section-3/google-associate-cloud-engineer-3-2.md

 GKE provides an easy-to-use and highly scalable platform for deploying and managing containerized applications, making it a popular choice among developers and organizations that require a highly available and scalable environment for their applications.

+Here are some best practices for deploying and implementing Google Kubernetes Engine resources:
+- Use namespaces to organize resources: Namespaces are a way to organize Kubernetes resources into logical groups.
+Use namespaces to help manage resources by organizing resources with the same lifecycle, access control policies, or team ownership.
+- Use labels and annotations for resource management: Labels and annotations are metadata that can be attached to Kubernetes resources.
+Use labels to categorize resources and enable querying of resources based on those labels.
+Annotations are for additional information that does not impact resource management.
+- Implement resource quotas: Resource quotas ensure that resource usage is controlled and limit resource consumption by namespaces, deployments, or individual users.
+- Use liveness and readiness probes: Liveness probes check whether a container is running, and readiness probes check whether a container is ready to receive requests.
+Use these probes to avoid sending requests to containers that are not yet ready.
+- Use secrets for sensitive data: Secrets are used to store sensitive data such as passwords, API keys, and certificates.
+Use secrets to avoid exposing sensitive data in environment variables, command-line arguments, or configuration files.
+- Use container images from trusted sources: Use container images from trusted sources, and keep the images up to date with the latest security patches.
+- Implement role-based access control (RBAC): RBAC provides a way to control access to Kubernetes resources based on the user's role and permissions.
+Implement RBAC to ensure that only authorized users can access and manage resources.
+- Implement network policies: Network policies provide a way to control traffic flow between Kubernetes resources.
+Implement network policies to limit the exposure of resources to the internet and prevent unauthorized access.
+- Use auto-scaling: Auto-scaling automatically scales resources based on usage, improving resource utilization and reducing costs.
+Use auto-scaling for stateless workloads that can scale horizontally.
+- Use Helm charts: Helm charts provide a way to package, share, and deploy Kubernetes resources.
+Use Helm charts to simplify the deployment of complex applications and reduce the risk of misconfiguration.

 ### Installing and configuring the command line interface(CLI) for Kubernetes (kubectl)
 To install and configure the command line interface (CLI) for Kubernetes (kubectl) in Google Cloud Platform, follow these steps: